kristinka491/Oh-vino/README.md

 # Oh Vino
-> Oh Vino is an IOS app provides a huge collection ov different types of wines.
+> Oh Vino is an IOS app provides a huge collection of different types of wines.

 ## Table of Contents